ExaScience/Aki-Predictor/README.md

 Aki-Predictor is a set of python script running deep learning model to predict Acute Kiden Injuries during the first 7 days of stay in ICU.
 The proposed model was tested on MIMIC-III database.

 We are releasing this repository to make it possible to replicate our work, and in case it is useful for further work in this area.
-If you are using any part of this code repository that we have added to, we would appreciate if you cite our paper: (reference to follow afer review)
+If you are using any part of this code repository that we have added to, we would appreciate if you cite our paper: (reference to follow after review)

 This repository is released under an GNU Affero General Public License.